larathordar/week4-assessment/README.md

 4. Make your first test pass.
 (Hint: you will need an action in the controller.)
 5. Make your second test pass.
 (Requirement: You must pass your name as a variable into a view.
 You may not simply print text from the controller.)
 6. Create two new tests:
-    1. Visit `'/name/:name'`
+    1. Visit `'/name/Amber'`
     2. Create a new User with a name that comes from `:name`.
-(Hint: `:name` is called "params".)
+(Hint: `:name` is called "params".
+Your url should look like `/name/:name`)
         More hints:
         - Your new acceptance test should look something like:
         ```
         When I visit the name page for "Amber"
         Then I should create a new user with name "Amber"
         ```
 7. You should quickly hit a block with an error like `The attribute 'name' is not accessible in User`.
 This requires us to move into unit testing.
-Write a unit (spec) test for creating a user with a name.
+Write a unit (spec) test for creating a User with a name.
 (Hint: there is already one unit test.
 You will need a second.)
 8. Make your unit test pass.
 9. Try cucumber again - is your acceptance test passing?